BaslerSupportUSA/CQT/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature!
+about: Suggest a new feature.
+We add them all the time!
 title: 'FEATURE REQUEST: '
 labels: ''
 assignees: ''